b-at-neu/StudentOrganizationGovernance/README.md

 Update `TODO.md` accordingly with tasks you complete.

 Add tests for all views, models, and forms you create using the provided template.

+Make sure to always run the full test suite before uploading to git.